-What will towns need in the future?
-What is special about a particular place?
-Is there potential that has been overlooked or underused?
-No one has more experience of a particular place than the people that use it every day and actually live there.
-And yet it seems that this local knowledge plays no role in the usual planning process.
-As things stand at the moment, just a very few people determine how our towns and cities evolve.
-The Schöpflin Foundation wants to show that there is another way to do town planning.
-And that is why we have commissioned the artist, Christoph Schäfer, to design and implement a planning process for our site opposite the Villa Schöpflin.
+What will cities need in the future?
+What is it that’s special about a particular place?
+What potential has been overlooked or not yet fulfilled?
+No one has more experience of a particular place or neighbourhood than the people who use it on a daily basis and live there.
+And yet more often than not this type of local knowledge is completely overlooked in the normal planning and building process.
+At the moment our towns and cities are shaped by just a handful of people.
+The Schöpflin Foundation wants to demonstrate that the planning and building process can be done in a different way.

 To prove the point, we have commissioned the artist, Christoph Schäfer, to design and implement a planning process for our site opposite the Schöpflin Villa.

 In April 2018 we launched the »what-would-you-like-to-see-happen« platform - designed in such a way that people could all learn from each other.
 The platform stimulated new ideas; encouraged an exchange of ideas from people of different backgrounds and with different experiences; and ultimately facilitated a joint, community planning process.
 In order to reach everyone in the community, the project team built a pavilion, the »PlanKiosk«, which incorporated all manner of fun and hands-on tools that made it easy for people to think outside the box and potentially break new ground.
 After six months the FABRIC team had gathered more than 1,600 ideas and suggestions from local people.
 These ideas and suggestions were published in February 2019: the condensed comments and sketches were publicly exhibited.
 The first interim-use designs were then trialled in the summer of 2019.
 These included a public bookcase; a large children’s sandpit; a table tennis table for all; and the popular toy-car racing circuit.